Shell commands

 Required arguments:

-— Python module path to run (e.g., myapp.scripts.myscript
+- module — Python module path to run (e.g., myapp.scripts.myscript).

 Company dump